Minakshi-Verma/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is an open-source JavaScript library which is used for building user interfaces specifically for single page applications.
+It enables developers to create web applications that can change the data without reloading the page.
+The main advantage of React JS is that it is scalable, simple and fast and allows us to create UI components that can be used over and over again.

 - [ ] What does it mean to _think_ in react?

+"To think" in react mean, how to think in React way and build big, fast and scalable applications using small components.

 - [ ] Describe state.

+"State", is a plain JavaScript objects that determines how that component renders & behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive.

 - [ ] Describe props.

+"Props", (stands for properties) is a javascript object.
+In React, props are used to pass information in to a component.
+For example, When we create an image, we can use a prop named "source" to control what image it shows.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A "side effect" is anything that affects something outside the scope of the function being executed.
+We set the props with the State so whenever props get changed, it will set as the state inside useEffect.
+The example below shows how useEffect handle the side effects.

+Example:
+useEffect(() => {
+    setProfileState(props);
+  }, [props]);

 ## Project Set Up